Quake4/MindMiner/Config.md

 ## Algorithms
 MindMiner algorithms settings placed in algorithms.txt file into root application folder.

-Algorithms config read on each loop.
+Algorithms settings read on each loop.
 You may change configuration at any time and it will be applied on the next loop.
 If you delete algorithms config or change to wrong json format it will be created default on the next loop.

 ```json
 {